TheRebo/Password-Manager/README.md

 Installation:
 <p align="center"> <b>
+Requires Python and pip!!!
-Requires Python (maybe all versions will work, but I don't know (I'm using Python 3.11)).
+(maybe all versions will work, but I don't know (I'm using Python 3.11)).
 </b></p>

 1. ```